PapiLer/Reforestation/README.md

-## Why can't you use "Beef stew" as a password?
-Because it's not stroganoff.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!